Keaton-Brewster/03-hw-assignment3/README.md

 >THEN the password is either displayed in an alert or written to the page

 Here is where I note that, while I have satisfied all the criteria, I have not done it in the exact way described.
-When using the application I built that was based /strictly/ on the criteria given, it resulted in a very awkward to use application.
+When using the application I built that was based _strictly_ on the criteria given, it resulted in a very awkward to use application.
 Notable changes that I chose to make include:

 * Added directions in the form of text near the top of the page